westminsterwooster/wpc-tech-docs-guest/docs/documentation/video/retracting_screen.md

 # Retracting Projector Screen

 ## Introduction
 This guide details how to retract the projector screen in Mackey Hall.
-Below, see detailed instructions to help you retract the projector screen.
+Below, see detailed instructions.

  If you need information on lowering the projector screen, please refer to [this article](./lowering_screen.md "Lowering Projector Screen").